viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Inserts the elements of a sequence into another sequence at a specified index.

+### Pad

+Pads a sequence with default values if it is narrower (shorter in length) than a given width.

+This method has 3 overloads.

+### PadStart

+Pads a sequence with default values in the beginning if it is narrower (shorter in length) than a given width.

+This method has 3 overloads.

 ### Random

 Returns an infinite sequence of random integers using the standard .NET random